frnrbt/ondorse-home/index.md

     type: section_hero
     title: Building the missing compliance infrastructure for B2B relationships
     subtitle: >-
-      End-to-end business verification solution for customer onboarding and monitoring automation. empowering financial institutions to verify and monitor their business customers.
+      End-to-end business verification solution for customer onboarding and monitoring automation.
     content: >
       With increasing risks of frauds and enhanced regulatory obligations, access to real time corporate information is key.
 Ondorse’s always up to